Kartikbud/quadruped-locomotion-rl-env/README.md

 ### Overview
 This repository contains a reinforcement learning environment and controller framework designed for training a quadruped robot to walk robustly over varied terrains using **MuJoCo** and **Gymnasium**.

-The project is inspired by the domain–randomized locomotion training pipeline from:
+The project is inspired by the dynamics and domain–randomized locomotion training pipeline from:
-**"Learning to Walk in Minutes Using Massively Parallel Deep Reinforcement Learning"**
+**"Dynamics and Domain Randomized Gait Modulation with Bezier Curves for Sim-to-Real Legged Locomotion" **
 (Peng et al., 2020) — https://arxiv.org/abs/2010.12070

 While the original work used PyBullet environments, this project recreates the core concepts in **MuJoCo**, including: